 I had a love-hate relationship with the good, old “We’re taking bids…” phone call.
 Yep!
-I wanted the work but when I heard the word “bid” I was sure the prospect was getting prices from my cut-throat competitors!
+I wanted the work but when I heard the word “bid” I was sure the prospect was also getting a commercial proposal from my cut-throat competitors!

 So let’s ban forever the phrase ‘commercial job’!
 (As in ‘one-time-only’!)
 Instead, always…

 Focus on converting any “bid” into a regular commercial account!